bstillitano/homebridge-actron-neo/README.md

 6. **Schema Validation Errors**: These occur when the API returns incomplete data.
 The plugin will attempt to continue operation using cached data.

-For more detailed information on error handling, please refer to the [Error Handling](#error-handling) section.
+For the general approach behind these behaviours, see the [Error Handling](#error-handling) section above.
+Enabling [Debug Logging](#debug-logging) can help pin down intermittent issues.

 ## Contributing